 Track places with Google Maps

-By default, Google Maps logs places you’ve been, and prompts you to rate and review them.
+Google Maps can log places you’ve been, and prompt you to rate and review them.
 If you want to retrace your steps by month, year, or day, you can check out the Timeline option on the web or in the app.
-Just go to the main menu (three lines in the upper left corner) and choose Your Timeline.
+Just go to the main menu (your avatar in the upper left corner) and choose Your Timeline.

-As well as letting you reminisce about journeys past, Google uses this data to recommend new places that match what you’ve previously liked.
-Locations are automatically logged on your phone, but if you think this is a bit creepy, you can opt to turn off tracking.
+In addition to letting you reminisce about journeys past, Google uses this data to recommend new places that match what you’ve previously liked.
+Maps will not automatically log your location history—it’s off by default and you’ll have to turn the feature on.
+But if at any point you think this is a bit creepy, you can opt to turn tracking off whenever you want.